emanhz/SOC_Analysis_Home_Lab/README.md

 ## 🎯 Project Overview

 Welcome to my advanced security monitoring laboratory!
 This project represents my journey in building a professional security operations environment that mirrors real-world enterprise setups.
-As a passionate cybersecurity enthusiast, I've designed this lab to demonstrate practical skills in security monitoring, incident response, and threat detection.
+My goal with this lab was to demonstrate practical skills in security monitoring, incident response, and threat detection.

 ### 💡 Motivation